Casehero

 Products such as beer, soda, yogurts, chocolates, and other confectionery products have gained a lot of popularity in the Russian market.
 Customers prefer to consume these products as compared to ice cream.

-The production of confectionaries, soft drinks, and beer have grown by 8%, 25%, and 23%, respectively, while ice-cream production fell by 3.5%.
+The production of confectionaries, soft drinks, and beer has grown by 8%, 25%, and 23%, respectively, while ice cream production fell by 3.5%.

 Bargaining Power of Buyers